souravsaraf2000/Shutter-Up-Photography/README.md

 # Shutter-Up-Photography
-This repo contains a responsive HTML and CSS photograph display webpage.
+This repository contains a responsive HTML and CSS photograph display webpage.